 If you get hurt in an accident of any type, it can literally pay to talk to an experienced car accident lawyer near you.
 They can help you determine fault and prove the extent of your losses, allowing you to seek an injury claim against any at-fault driver’s insurance.

 While it may be devastating to get hit just a few blocks away from your house, you have legal options.
-Speak to a knowledgeable car accident attorney in the Carolinas about those options when you call Auger & Auger at (855) 969-5671 or contact us online to book a free appointment today.
+Speak to a knowledgeable pedestrian accident lawyers in the Carolinas about those options when you call Auger & Auger at (855) 969-5671 or contact us online to book a free appointment today.